Boston police investigating after daylight shooting in Downtown Crossing

 BOSTON (WHDH) – Boston police are investigating a brazen daylight shooting in Downtown Crossing in Boston on Friday.

-Officers responding to a reported shooting in the area of 1 Franklin St. around 1:45 p.m. found one victim suffering from non-life-threatening injuries, according to Boston police.
+Officers responding to a report of shots fired in the area of 1 Franklin St. around 1:45 p.m. found one victim suffering from non-life-threatening injuries, according to Boston police.

 This is a developing news story; stay with 7NEWS on-air and online for the latest details.